The first time I saw a man’s bits, I had requested to do so.

 He had his fun bit out above his shorts and he was playing with it, like it was a small cat.
-I didn’t understand and so stared in his general area more mesmerized by his chosen combination of matching baby blue turban (a la Seikh variety, not Arab from the South – although am certain there are many wankers there, too) and baby blue shorts, the colour of his body serving as sharp contrast to the chosen colour of his attire.
+I didn’t understand and so stared in his general area more mesmerized by his chosen combination of matching baby blue turban (a la Seikh variety, not Arab from the South – although OF COURSE there are as many Arab wankers, too) and baby blue shorts, the colour of his body serving as sharp contrast to the chosen colour of his attire.
 Flailing, half drowning, peeing, I wondered if his mama had sewn them for him, so they would match.

 In my early teen years while pretending I liked ‘exercise’, I was running through the Experimental Farm.
 Running toward me was a hairy fatso without a shirt on.
 Some ways away from me, he stopped running, pulled out his johnson and declared “Tu-DUH!”; I responded with a sprint.
 If I had had cymbals, we could have taken his act on the road.
 Literally.